-The wireless modem router supports both read and write access for FAT16, FAT32, NTFS, and Linux file systems (EXT2 and EXT3).
+The wireless modem router supports both read and write access for FAT16, FAT32, and NTFS.

 Note: Some USB external hard drives and flash drives require drivers to be loaded into the computer before the computer can access the USB device.
 Such USB devices will not work with the wireless modem router.